Choosing Single-Flute and O-Flute End Mills for Plastics & Soft Materials

 Considerations

-• Superior melt prevention compared to standard single-flute tools
+• Superior melt prevention and chip evacuation compared to standard designs

 Multi-Flute End Mills (2+ Flutes)

-While multi-flute end mills excel in harder materials, they are generally less suitable for plastics due to reduced chip space and higher heat buildup.
+While multi-flute end mills excel in harder materials, they are generally less suitable for plastics and soft materials due to reduced chip space and higher heat buildup.

 For plastics and soft materials, multi-flute tools are typically reserved for: